l4dybird/nuxt3-pinia-quasar/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Pinia Quasar Starter

 We recommend to look at the [documentation](https://v3.nuxtjs.org).